 More Simplified Packaging

-Compared with other packaging technology such as flip chip or BOX, the COB (chip on board) is more widely used in high-rate multimode 40G/100G data center optical transceiver module since it helps to achieve smaller form factor and higher density.
+Compared with other packaging technologies, the COB (chip on board) is more widely used in high-rate multimode 40G/100G data center optical transceiver module since it helps to achieve smaller form factor and higher density.
 COB is a non-hermetic package, and it applies the rubber patch technology (epoxy die bonding) to fix chips or optical components on the PCB, and then gold wire bonding uses electrical connection, then drip glue sealing on the top.
-The prominent advantage of COB packaging is that it can be automated and used to package integrated silicon photonics with cost reduction, lower production precision requirement and less physical space.
+The prominent advantage of COB packaging is that it can be automated and used to package integrated silicon photonics with cost reduction, lower production precision requirements and less physical space.

 100G Optical Transceiver Adoption Reaches Prime Time